sapphirepp/sapphirepp/doc/pages/ide.md

   :hook (prog-mode . rainbow-delimiters-mode))
 ```

-Eglot is the Emacs client for the “Language Server Protocol” (LSP).
+Eglot is the ported Emacs client for the “Language Server Protocol” (LSP).
 The name
 “Eglot” is an acronym that stands for “Emacs polyGLOT”.

 ```